Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `16.0`

+### f3GSimplify

+Disable the yellow / blue lines in the chunk section boundary rendering when F3+G is on

+- Category: MC Tweaks
+- Type: boolean (Generic)
+- Default value: `false`

 ### f3IUseRelatedCoordinate

 Use related coordinate "~ ~ ~" in the command copied by F3 + I